-Contractor will follow the CSCR holiday schedule (subject to CSCR revision annually).
+The contractor will follow the CSCR holiday schedule (subject to CSCR revision annually).
 Respondents for the Workforce Development Services Provider should provide a detailed explanation for each of the following sections:

 A. Outreach, Physical and Programmatic Accessibility and Confidentiality a.
 Describe outreach and enrollment methods that Respondent has proven to be successful to reach target populations for promotion of workforce development solutions.
+Respondents must include how they will build or enhance partnerships within each county to reach eligible career seekers and overcome potential challenges in enrollment, especially for the hardest to serve.
+How will you partner with grassroots organizations who demonstrate existing, successful relationships in the community?
 Respondents should be specific as to the actual outcomes and show how partner programs will be brought together to ensure adequate outreach of target populations.